 Roshani Tea Ceremony

 Chambre separée Roshani, is available for reservations for private groups of up to 15 guests.
-This is also where the Emerson Zanzibar Tea Ceremony takes place, a uniquely delightful experience which introduces you to this melting pot of cultures and religions living side by side.
+This is also where the Emerson Zanzibar Tea Ceremony takes place, a uniquely delightful experience that introduces you to this melting pot of cultures and religions living side by side

-Guests are shown the tea spices, how to mix them and also learn more about the traditional tea and coffee drinking culture of Zanzibar, while enjoying them with traditional appetisers and sweets.
-For added measure and atmosphere, seating is on low chairs and on Swahili style cushions.
+Guests are shown the tea spices, how to mix them and also learn more about the traditional tea and coffee drinking culture of Zanzibar while enjoying them with traditional appetizers and sweets.
+For added measure and atmosphere, seating is on low chairs and on Swahili-style cushions.